Should I switch my current DNS resolver?

 - Cloudflare does support DNS-over-TLS.
 However this is just encrypting your connection to Cloudflare.
 When Cloudflare retrieves the DNS records for you – assuming they do not have a cached copy – that connection of theirs is unencrypted.
 This means the DNS records Cloudflare gets for you can be manipulated by a 3rd party, outside of Cloudflare’s control.

-- Unless you are using a VPN service, your ISP will still have to route your connection to the website.
+- Unless you are using a VPN service, your ISP will still have to route your connection to the website (they can see the web-server’s IP address).
 This may give away where you are going on the Internet, even if your ISP cannot read your DNS queries.

-Self-Hosted DNS Resolver (e.g. Unbound DNS): ok-to-good performance / potentially more private
+Self-Hosted DNS Resolver (e.g., Unbound): OK-to-good performance / potentially more private

-- Useful if you want to have reliable lookups, since your are cutting out the middle-man handling your DNS requests.
+- Useful if you want to have reliable lookups, since you are cutting out the middle-man handling your DNS requests (you are going directly to the source, instead of having someone else do it for you).

-- Unbound runs on FreeBSD, OpenBSD, NetBSD, MacOS, Linux and Microsoft Windows.
+- Unbound runs on many different operating systems (e.g., FreeBSD, OpenBSD, NetBSD, MacOS, Linux and Microsoft Windows).

-- Unbound DNS does require some knowledge of DNS to be setup properly.
+- Unbound does require some knowledge of DNS to be setup properly.
+Users who have little to no experience with DNS servers may find setting up Unbound to be difficult.

 Posted in Computers, Internet and Servers, Operating Systems, Security